TheIttyBittyGalaxy/gambit/documentation/overview.md

 }
 ```

 > TODO: Is only allowing static selectors the right choice?
 On one hand, it allows us to do comprehensive static analysis.
 This is most useful for preventing situations where two overloads with the same specificity match a given set of arguments, as we will be able to detect if this occurs at compile time.
 On the other hand, in some games, differing behaviours may be purely the result of non-static fields.
 In this case, currently the programmer is forced to place any logic that interacts with these dynamic fields in the function itself.
-This code is non expandable, _unless_ they use dynamic procedure fields to allow constructs to specify their own logic.
+This code is non expandable, _unless_ they use dynamic procedure fields to allow entities to specify their own logic.
 Maybe that's the right call, but maybe it comes with it's own issues?

 # 4. Types